Juvenile Delinquency Defense

 - the parent or guardian of the child (as long as their parental rights are still intact);

 - law enforcement officers involved in the case;

 - officials with the Department of Juvenile Justice; and

 - prosecutors with the State Attorney’s Office.

-Juvenile Diversion Programs in the 13th Judicial Circuit - Visit the website of the clerk of court in Tampa, FL, to find a list of Juvenile Diversion Programs.
-These diversion programs for juveniles in the Thirteenth Judicial Circuit in Hillsborough County including Juvenile Arbitration, Juvenile Arrest Avoidance Program, Shock Education Program, and Teen Court.
+Juvenile Diversion Programs in the 13th Judicial Circuit – Visit the website of the clerk of court in Tampa, FL, to find a list of Juvenile Diversion Programs.
+These diversion programs for juveniles in the Thirteenth Judicial Circuit in Hillsborough County include Juvenile Arbitration, Juvenile Arrest Avoidance Program, Shock Education Program, and Teen Court.